GaotangLi/Beyond-Log-Likelihood/README.md

 flash_attn
 ```

-Before training, run the following code to download all necessary data:
+Before training, run the following code to download all necessary data (or you can generate your own training data by following files inside [📑 Datasets](#-datasets)):

 ```bash
 python data/download_data.py